 I (We) hereby certify that all clearing, grading, construction, and/or development will be done pursuant to this plan and I (we) are responsible for the land disturbance and related maintenance thereof.
 Lexington County authorities will be allowed to enter the project site for the purposed of on-site inspections.

+Owner/Person Financially Responsible

+Designer's Certification

-Date Owner/Person Financially Responsible Designer's Certification extent, to provide for t effects of flooding, to p for sediment control a nis plan is designed to contain soil on the property concerned to the maximum me protection of the property and the proposed improvements thereon from the rovide for the control of the runoff from the property, and that all the provisions and storm drainage are in accordance with the Stormwater Management and ance for Lexington County, South Carolina."
+"I hereby certify that this plan is designed to contain soil on the property concerned to the maximum extent, to provide for the protection of the property and the proposed improvements thereon from the effects of flooding, to provide for the control of the runoff from the property, and that all the provisions for sediment control and storm drainage are in accordance with the Stormwater Management and Sediment Control Ordinance for Lexington County, South Carolina."